The Princess and the Pea ~ Bedtime Stories for Kids

 “Not really, ma’am,” said the servant.
 And she would say no more.

 The Princess climbed to the top, as odd as it was to have to climb so high just to go to bed.
 She settled on top of all those mattresses but try as she might, she could not fall asleep.
 A small but very hard spot poked up right in the middle of the mattress.
-She tossed and turned to stay away from that spot but as it was in the middle of the mattress, sleepy as she was, it was hard to avoid it.
+At times such as these she wished she did not notice so much small detail.
+She had to toss and turn to stay away from that spot but as it was in the middle of the mattress, sleepy as she was, it was hard to avoid it.

 The next morning at breakfast, the Queen said to the Princess, “Good morning!
 How did you sleep?”